-INTERVAL SUBJECT ACTION 5 2 years recalibration recalibration by side-by-side comparison to a higher standard instrument in the field according to ISO 9847.
-For sensitivity adjustment and writing the calibration history data via a PC using the Hukseflux Sensor Manager software, please refer to the Hukseflux Sensor Manager manual for instructions.
-Typically during calibration desiccant is replaced.
-Ask the manufacturer for directions.
-6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced 7 < 5 years desiccant replacement When necessary have desiccant replaced (see also section 7.4).
+1-17 INTERVAL SUBJECT ANOMETER MAINTENANCE (continued) ACTION 5 2 years recalibration recalibration according to ISO 9847. for sensitivity adjustment and writing the calibration history data via a PC using the Hukseflux Sensor Manager software, please refer to the Hukseflux Sensor Manager manual for instructions. typically during calibration desiccant is replaced.
+Ask the manufacturer for directions. check that changes of sensitivity do not exceed instrument specifications of non-stability.
+Stability should be better than 0.5 % change per year for Class A instruments.
+At a calibration uncertainty of approximately 1 % this means that the first 3 years, changes of sensitivity of more than 2 % relative to the original sensitivity should be seen as exceptional.
+After 4 years an average change of 0.5 % per year can be seen as acceptable.
+6 lifetime assessment judge if the instrument should be reliable for another 2 years, or if it should be replaced 7 < 5 years desiccant replacement when necessary have desiccant replaced (see also section 7.4).
 Contact manufacturer for servicing options.
-8 < 5 years ventilator replacement When necessary have ventilator replaced (see also sections 7.6 and 7.7).
-Contact manufacturer for servicing options 9 parts replacement if applicable / necessary, replace the parts that are most exposed to ageing and weathering; cable, connector, sun screen.
+8 < 5 years ventilator replacement when necessary have ventilator replaced (see also sections 7.6 and 7.7).
+Contact manufacturer for servicing options 9 parts replacement if applicable / necessary, replace the parts that are most exposed to ageing and weathering; cable, connector, sun screen, and O-rings.
 NOTE: use Hukseflux approved parts only.